-Beekeeping is a very hard hobby.
+Beekeeping is a hard hobby.
 I have mastered maple syrup boiling, chicken rearing, composting, and plenty of other hobby farm tasks, but to date a mastery of beekeeping has eluded me.
 This is especially frustrating because I am a regional planner by training, and bees are a little self-contained society that I theoretically control.
 Despite my best efforts and years of mistakes, stumbles, and countless stings, every year brings new challenges and setbacks.
-I really can't stress enough that you shouldn't get into beekeeping unless you really like failure.
+Bend to my will you tiny insects!

-I've been beekeeping since 2015 and so far I have had one hive out of nine survive a winter, and the same number actually produce enough honey for me to harvest.
+I've been beekeeping since 2015 and so far I have had six hives out of twelve survive a winter, and four actually produce enough honey for me to harvest.
 Failures have been across the board and include being shipped the wrong type of bees, not being given the number of packages I purchased, hive revolt against a weak queen, laying workers, splits gone awry, skunk attack, never ending supersedures, and swarms.
 Because we live in the far northern reaches of Michigan where we often have snow on the ground for six months of the year, keeping bees alive throughout the winter is never a sure thing.

-I've had as few as one hive and as many as four in a given season.
+I've had as few as one hive and as many as six in a given season.
 I usually try to start with two so that I can notice and correct mistakes with the other hive.
 From 2015-2018 I got packages, including Italian, Carniolan, and Saskatraz.
 Only the Carniolans were close to successful.
-The only hive I had survive a winter was a Russian hive that I'd installed a new queen into.
-They were bosses and swarmed the next spring.
+Partway through one season I replaced my queens with Russian breeds, and those rocked through the following winter until they swarmed and disappeared.
+Carniolans have otherwise been my best bet.

-Although I have had a lot of major setbacks, I have become extremely adept at catching swarms.
-As of 2019 I have caught two.
-The first had landed in a low plum tree not far from the hives and was a very easy catch.
+Although I have had a lot of major setbacks, I have become adept at catching swarms.
+As of 2020 I have caught two!
+The first had landed in a low plum tree not far from the hives and was too easy.
 The second swarm landed in the top of a 60' spruce tree near my sugar shack.
 I could not climb the tree or any adjacent tree, nor could I hoist up a trap to get them.
-Rather than let them escape, I went nuclear and skillfully chainsawed the tree down between prime apple trees, large maples, and the sugar shack.
+Rather than let them escape, I went nuclear and skillfully chainsawed the tree down, dropping it in a narrow gap in the surrounding forest.
 The queen survived the crushing fall and regrouped the swarm nearer to the ground where I could scoop them up.
 Between these two swarms, I am ready for literally anything.